 When designing a curb-less shower, you will need to consider the type of drain you will use.
 What kind of drain?
 Does it matter?
 Yes, it does.

-A point drain is that square or circular shaped drain in the centre of the shower.
+A point drain is a square or circular shaped drain in the centre of the shower.
 The floor surrounding the drain needs to slope in all directions towards the exit point, so the water can quickly drain.
 A smaller tile is ideal for this application as the tiles can easily follow the slope.
 I often use the Schluter®-KERDI-DRAIN for this application.

 Schluter®-KERDI-DRAIN comes in several styles: the Floral design is shown here